 This will be the next big date in your diary in any major case.
 The solicitor instructs a barrister, experienced in clinical negligence cases, to critically assess the evidence: the records, the witness statements, and the experts' reports.
 You will be expected to attend either in person or remotely.
 If it is possible to attend in person, do so.
 It makes such a difference to be physically present in the room with the others involved in the case and makes communication clearer too.

 In preparation for the conference, read your report and know it well.
 Read any other reports or papers you have been sent and consider how they sit alongside your report.
-If there are points of disparity, be prepared to talk about this and suggest reasons or ways to overcome it.
+If there are points of disparity, be prepared to talk about this and suggest reasons or ways to overcome this.

 Many experts find the conference exhilarating, relishing the academic challenge of a discussion with other professionals at the top of their game.
 Be mindful of the others present.
 They may include the claimant or a healthcare professional who has had allegations of negligence made against them.
 It is likely to be upsetting for them to hear details of their own lives discussed dispassionately in front of them.